klebgenomics/Klebsiella-genome-metadata/README.md

 Variable fields, and guidance for completing them, are shown in the table below.

-For text fields, please do  not enter 'Unknown' or 'missing' etc, just leave the field blank if you don't have any data to input.
+For text fields, please **DO NOT** enter 'Unknown' or 'missing' etc, just leave the field blank if you don't have any data to input.

 | Status                               | Variable                     | Definition; Guidance                                                                                                                                                                                                                                   | Value format                                                                                                                                                                  |